-The BICOM research team produced an analysis of the current temporary ceasefire in Gaza, the impact of the most recent rounds of violence and the potential for humanitarian aid delivery.
+- Analysis of the current temporary ceasefire in Gaza, the impact of the most recent rounds of violence and the potential for humanitarian aid delivery.
+(May 2018)

 - BICOM’s Senior Visiting Fellow Brig.
 Gen. (res.)
 Michael Herzog explained the background to the violence, Hamas’s strategy, and Israel’s dilemmas.

 - Lt Col Jonathan Conricus, International Spokesman and Head of Social Media for the IDF, described the IDF strategy and rules of engagement.